middletond/dmco/_posts/2018-10-15-learning-recursion.md

 You can see this sort of *cascade-in-then-out* shape that occurs, which hints at what is happening behind the scenes.

 Each `reflect()` call shrinks `image` a bit, calls itself again with the shrunken image, then *waits for the result* before finally returning.
 So `size: 3` can't complete until `size: 2`, which can't complete until `size: 1`.
-Then `size: 1` hits our base case of zero and returns it directly, without needing to wait for anything.

-Then, *success happens* &mdash; the result is passed rapidly back up the chain to everyone else, who have *already done their required work* and are just waiting around so they can finally finish their `return` statement.
+Then, *success happens* &mdash; `size: 1` hits our base case of zero and returns it directly, without needing to wait for anything.
+The result is passed rapidly back up the chain to everyone else, who have *already done their required work* and are just waiting around so they can finally finish their `return` statement.

 We can imagine this in terms of our dishwasher analogy as a formal dish set.
 Like anything else in the pile, each dish in the set must be washed individually, in order.
-However, since the smaller dishes must rest on top of the larger ones, we can't cede the larger dishes in the set to the cooks without the smaller ones washed too.
+However, since the smaller dishes must rest on top of the larger ones, we can't cede the larger dishes in the set to the cooks until the smaller ones are washed too.

 ![recursive plates](/assets/posts/recursion_plates.jpg)